#01 Parco Borelli

 Now the garden houses cultural events, and during the summer it offers a cool and pleasant place for tourists and the local population.

-It a good example of nineteenth century park, and here grow many varieties of trees and shrubs from all over the world.
+It a good example of nineteenth century park, and here grow many varieties of trees and shrubs from the Piedmont.

 Map of the assets left to Demonte township by Count Borelli